Download Our Free E-book

 As High Court enforcement professionals we work under a statutory licence granted by the Lord Chancellor.
-Our framework of operations was significantly updated by the introduction of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 and the delayed introduction of the Taking Control of Goods Regulations in 2013 and 2014.
+Our framework of operations was significantly updated by the introduction of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 and HCEOA Code of Conduct the delayed introduction of the Taking Control of Goods Regulations in 2013 and 2014.

 We believe these have been welcome developments in that a clearer process has been developed for the steps that enforcement agents take in seizing goods to pay court judgments.

 We no longer “seize” instead we “take”.
-The effect is largely the same but consistent information in the form of notices is provided for in the statute and the regulations.
-These notices are prescribed by law and must be provided in the form set out by the Regulations.
-Our thanks to bailiffadviceonline (see https://bailiffadviceonline.co.uk/bailiff-regulations/statutory-notices) for providing a reminder – which we have then added to with our comments as enforcement professionals.
+The effect is largely the same but consistent information in the form of final notices summons is provided for in the statute and the regulations.
+These liability orders and referrals are prescribed by law and must be provided in the form set out by the Regulations.
+Here we are providing reminders, summons – which we have then added to with our comments as enforcement professionals.

-By entering into a Controlled Goods Agreement, a Judgment Debtor will be able to continue to use the goods listed and taken into legal control.
-The form replaces the old form of “Walking Possession Agreement”.
-When a Judgment Debtor signs this form, he or she is acknowledging that the goods listed are under the ‘control’ of the enforcement agent until the amount outstanding (including bailiff fees) is paid in full.
+By entering into a Controlled Goods Agreement or control of goods agreement, a Judgment Debtor will be able to continue to use the goods listed and taken into legal control.
+The form replaces the old form of the “Walking Possession Agreement”.
+When a Judgment Debtor signs this form, he or she is acknowledging that the goods listed are under the ‘control of the enforcement agent until the amount outstanding (including bailiff fees) is paid in full.
 The Controlled Goods Agreement will state that if the Judgment Debtor fails to stick to the terms of the agreement the goods may be removed and sold.
 This will incur a further fee.
 Fees are now clearly set out in the Taking Control of Goods (Fees) Regulations 2014.

-The Controlled Goods Agreement must be signed by either the debtor, a person authorised by the Judgment Debtor or a person ‘in apparent authority’.
-The Agreement must provide a detailed description of the items (e.g. computer, television, car etc.) together with the make and model (if known) and the relevant serial number, colour and any identifying marks.
-Here is a copy of the Controlled Goods Agreement
+The Controlled Goods Agreement must be signed by either the debtor, a person authorized by the Judgment Debtor, or a person ‘in apparent authority.
+The Agreement must provide a detailed description of the items (e.g. computer, television, car, etc.) together with the make and model (if known) and the relevant serial number, color, and any identifying marks.
+Here is a copy of the Controlled Goods Agreement.

 This notice will be sent when there has been a failure by the Judgment Debtor to keep to the payment terms under the Controlled Goods Agreement.
-The notice is to advise the Judgment Debtor that the enforcement agent intends to re-enter the premises to either inspect the goods, or more commonly, to remove them for sale.
+The notice is to advise the Judgment Debtor that the enforcement agency intends to re-enter the premises to either inspect the goods or more commonly, to remove them for sale.
 This Notice must provide details of the Controlled Goods Agreement and explain how the agreement has failed.
-Here is a copy of the Notice of Intention to Re-Enter Premises
+Here is a copy of the Notice of Intention to Re-Enter Premises.

 This notice must be provided prior to the sale of goods and must provide the name of the co-owner (if applicable), and details of all fees charged (including any expenses).
 Daily storage charges must also be listed.
-The notice must provide the date, time and place of the proposed sale.
+The notice must provide the date, time, and place of the proposed sale.
 If payment in full is made, the goods may be collected.
-The notice must list the goods (model, serial number etc.) and must also provide a valuation.
+The notice must list the goods (model, serial number, etc.) and must also provide a valuation.
 The sale is conditional on the reserve price being met.
-If this condition is not met, a new time and place of sale must be given in a further notice.
-Here is a copy of the Notice of Sale
+If this condition is not met, a new time and place of sale must be given on further notice.
+Here is a copy of the Notice of Sale.

 Watch out for more news on Shergroup’s portal fondly known as “SHERPA” in the weeks ahead.